 “Working closely with each client we get to know them and their reasons for buying a Sunbeam Jackie parasol,” Charlie Napier says.
 “One client bought a parasol for each one of her four children.
 The fabrics for each parasol were carefully selected by the client to represent each child and now the parasols exist in her garden not only as beautiful functional objects, but also as a manifestation of her family.”

 Above: Commissioned for a summer party, the Scarlet Pimpernel was made from a custom-dyed cotton combined with a floral fabric from the 1950s and is 2 meters in diameter.
-Photograph by Tim Mercer.
+Photograph by Tim Mercer courtesy of Sunbeam Jackie.

 Above: Based around a vintage Laura Ashley print with a broad woven ribbon and pink tassling, the Pink Gin is 2.5 meters in diameter.
 Photograph by Tim Mercer.
 A similarly floral parasol, The Serpentine, is available online for £1,450.